Loew's Sheridan Theatre

 10 people favorited this theater

-This 2,342-seat theatre was located at Seventh Avenue and W. 12th Street, in the western portion of New York’s famed Greenwich Village.
-It was opened in 1921, and was taken over by Loew’s in December 1926.
+This 2,342-seat theatre was located at 7th Avenue and W. 12th Street, in the western portion of New York’s famed Greenwich Village.
+It was opened as the Mark Strand Sheridan Square Theatre on September 17, 1921, and was taken over by Loew’s Inc. in December 1926.

-After years of light attendance, the balcony was closed and soon, the theater itself was shuttered in 1969.
-That same year, St. Vincent’s Hospital, located across Seventh Avenue from the Sheridan, purchased the theater’s triangular lot, with the intention of building a nurses residence.
-The hospital demolished the theater soon after, but the land wound up being used as a community garden.
+After years of light attendance, the balcony was closed and soon, the theatre itself was shuttered on June 17, 1969 with Rock Hudson in “Ice Station Zebra”.
+That same year, St. Vincent’s Hospital, located across 7th Avenue from the Sheridan Thetare, purchased the theatre’s triangular lot, with the intention of building a nurses residence.
+The hospital demolished the theatre in August 1969, but the land wound up being used as a community garden.

-Today, nothing remains of this theater.
+Today, nothing remains of this theatre.
 The lot is still in use by St. Vincent’s, but simply as a receiving station for various supplies.
-Yet another Loew’s palace that is but a ghost of its former self.
+Yet another Loew’s movie palace that is but a ghost of its former self.